matthambrecht/0-Eclipse-0/README.md

 # **0-Eclipse-0**
 >I used to code for fun but now my programs serve mostly for Penetration-Testing and CyberSecurity purposes.
-I no longer program as much as I specialize in CyberSecurity so I mostly my programming skills are used for automation these days.
-My programs are great however if you want to get into penetration-testing or CyberSecurity, specifically wireless hacking so below are some programs that are useful for wireless penetration testing.
+I no longer program as much as I specialize in CyberSecurity so I mostly my programming skills are used for automation and staging these days.
+My programs are great however if you want to get into penetration-testing or CyberSecurity, specifically network hacking so below are some programs that are useful for wireless penetration testing.
+Many of these programs are older and less efficient due to lack of experience at the time they were created however I do plan to release some of my more up to ones as my time permits.

-## CyberSec Programs
+## CyberSec Programs (Not intended for malicious use)
 >- [**SunnyPot**](https://github.com/0-Eclipse-0/SunnyPot) - Simple but effective python HoneyPot
 >- [**LightDaFuse**](https://github.com/0-Eclipse-0/LightDaFuse) - E-mail Bomber (Proof of concept, use at your own discression)
 >- [**InBox**](https://github.com/0-Eclipse-0/InBox) - Extension of LightDaFuse with more functions (Email toolkit: Spoofing, Bombing, etc.)
 >- [**SwitchDaMac**](https://github.com/0-Eclipse-0/SwitchDaMac) - MAC Address Spoofer (MAC-Chain)
->- [**Scanny**](https://github.com/0-Eclipse-0/Scanny) - Simple NetCat based port scanner
 >- [**InfoGen**](https://github.com/0-Eclipse-0/InfoGen) - Information generator for social engineering
 >- [**ChexMix**](https://github.com/0-Eclipse-0/ChexMix) - Shell proxy checker.
 Wow I must really like proxies.

+## Information Retrieval & Staging
 >- [**SpoofDaArp**](https://github.com/0-Eclipse-0/SpoofDaARP) - ARP Spoofer for packet sniffing

-## Information Retrieval
 >- [**GetDaGateway**](https://github.com/0-Eclipse-0/GetDaGateway) - Retrieves gateway address
+>- [**Scanny**](https://github.com/0-Eclipse-0/Scanny) - Simple NetCat based port scanner

 ## Let's Make Our Lives Easier
 >- [**FormatDaHex**](https://github.com/0-Eclipse-0/FormatDaHex) - Puts hex in ASCII escape format for C/C++ programs